AhsanM1470/educationplatform-examples/xtext-turtles/realinstructions.md

 Please consult the (Grammar Language Reference)[https://eclipse.dev/Xtext/documentation/301_grammarlanguage.html] for more details.

 ## Generate Language Artifacts
 Now that we have the grammar in place we need to execute the code generator that will derive the various language components.
-To do so, click on "run".
+To do so, click on green button labelled "Generate Editor" <!-- {pointed: panel-xtext, highlighted: panel-console} -->